 - Epimedium (yin yang huo, lusty goat weed) stimulates “kidney yang” and alleviates associated symptoms like chronic fatigue, sore aching lower back and legs, sexual weakness and low libido.

 Drynariae Rhizoma, Spatholobus Stem, Epimedium Herb, Clematis Root, Corydalis Rhizoma, Eucommia Bark, Herba Taxilli, Flowering quince fruit, Radix Angelica sinensis, Licorice root

-Add six bowls of water.
-Boil six bowls of water into one bowl, then filter and take the soup.
-The amount of water is a key point because it can directly affect the efficacy of traditional Chinese medicine, so if cooking the herbal soup according to the guidelines, the best results will be achieved.
+The amount of water used is the key point here because it can directly affect the efficacy of traditional Chinese medicine.
+If you cook the herbal soup according to the guidelines, you’ll enjoy the best results.

-Weight-Bearing Exercise and Qigong for muscles and bones.
-One of our Daoist friends, Sharon Smith, is a long time teacher of Chinese healing arts, including qigong, tai chi and women’s daoist sexual practices.
-She has helpful videos and has done research which proves that tapping bones with a wire or bamboo hitter strengthens bone matrix.
-She gives classes online.
+If you’re looking for weight-bearing exercises and Qigong, one of our Daoist friends, Sharon Smith, is a long-time teacher of Chinese healing arts.
+This includes qigong, tai chi and women’s Daoist sexual practices.
+She has helpful videos and offers classes online.

 Building strong muscles and bones is essential for osteoporosis relief and long-term health and wellbeing.
 These are lifestyle changes that must be sustained over your lifetime, so make sure that you’re working with scientific strategies and knowledge that has lasted the test of time.